paula-cristina-vaz/gitbook/how-to/token-exchange.md

 * `grant_type=urn:ietf:params:oauth:grant-type:token-exchange` indicates the type of flow the Resource A is using.
 * `resource` indicates the Resource B.
-* `client_id` is the id that Farfetch issued for the client application when it was registered.
+* `client_id` is the id that  issued for the client application when it was registered.
 * Subject:
   - `subject_token` is the access token that identifies the customer and the client application.
   - `subject_token_type` indicates the token type.
 It **must** be `urn:ietf:params:oauth:token-type:access_token`.